-On this day in 2008 around 15,000 people took to the streets in a march on Leinster House over the proposed scrapping of the automatic entitlement to medical cards for the over seventies.
+Up to fifteen thousand elderly people march on Leinster House in protest at the scrapping of the automatic entitlement to medical cards for the over 70s.

-Their message was clear - to restore the medical card to all people over the age of 70.
-In direct response to the protest, the Fianna Fail, Green and PD coalition government revoked their plans to cut the automatic entitlement.
+In direct response to this protest, the Fianna Fáil, Green and PD coalition government later revoked their plans to cut the automatic entitlement.

 An RTÉ News report broadcast on 22 October 2008.
 The reporter is Joe Little.